Olympus mFT shutter count

 |Total shots with IBIS

 At step 12/13, you can use the arrow pad buttons to move between several pages of hidden menus.
 The listed information is mainly intended for Olympus service personnel and helps them diagnose any problem that the camera might have experienced.
 In case you are interested, many of the codes have been deciphered by Olympus enthusiasts and are reported on the webpages of John Foster and Guy Parsons.
 For example, page 3 of the hidden menus contains information on the camera's serial number ("CS") and the manufacturing year and month (digits 5-7 of the "MCS" number).
 In addition, page 4 shows an entry labelled "D", which lists damage codes (if any).

 In case you are thinking of developing your mFT system, you might be interested to have a look at the Micro Four Thirds lens compendium, which lists all the AF and MF lenses available for the mount.
-You can also simulate the appearance of any particular camera-lens combination with the matching tool at four-thirds.org.
-Finally, if all the marketing jargon around new cameras and lenses seems a little confusing, check out the mFT glossary for related definitions and explanations.
+Moreover, if all the marketing jargon around new cameras and lenses seems a little confusing, check out the mFT glossary for related definitions and explanations.